 - Margherita, with mozzarella cheese and tomato sauce

-I firmly recommend to start with these three.
-Less is more when we talk about Italian food, meaning that less ingredients are better to taste each delicacies at its best.
+I firmly recommend starting with these three.
+Less is more when we talk about Italian food, meaning that fewer ingredients are better to taste each delicacy at its best.

 5. Who invented pizza?

-However, the origins can be found between the 16th and 17th century in the Kingdom of Naples where people used to prepare the so called Pizza Mastunicola, dough topped with sheep chees, lard, pepper and basil.
+However, the origins can be found between the 16th and 17th century in the Kingdom of Naples where people used to prepare the so-called Pizza Mastunicola, dough topped with sheep chees, lard, pepper, and basil.
 We have to jump to the 18th century to find Margherita, as we know it today.
-According to a story, but historians ado not agree, it was invented for and named after Margherita of Savoy, Queen of Italy.
+According to a story, but historians do not agree, it was invented for and named after Margherita of Savoy, Queen of Italy.

 6. Is Pizza junk food?

-No, no and no. As long as you keep it simple, prepared with few and fresh ingredients and eat the right quantity for you, pizza is a dish with all the macronutrients, complete and satisfying.
+No, no, and no. As long as you keep it simple, prepared it with few fresh ingredients, and eat the right quantity for you, pizza is a dish with all the macronutrients, complete and satisfying.
 I firmly believe that a healthy diet is made by what makes you and your body happy.
-Plus, many nutritionists suggest to include pizza in our diet which is also the part of the mediterranean diet, rated as one of the best in the world.
+Plus, many nutritionists suggest including pizza in our diet which is also part of the Mediterranean diet, rated as one of the best in the world.

-7. What is the average prize for pizza in Italy?
+7. What is the average price for a pizza in Italy?

-Generally the Margherita starts from 4/5 euros.
-I have never seen a pizza Margherita costing more than 8 euros.
-More elaborated pizza can cost from 7 to 10/12 euros.
-Consider that dining in a pizzeria with a pizza, a drink and a dessert can cost less than 20 euros.
-There are some refined and “famous” restaurant pizzerias where pizza can cost more.
-I suggest to go for traditional pizzeriasTo me, there is no point to spend 30 euros on a pizza.
+Generally, the Margherita starts from 4/5 euros.
+I have never seen a Margherita costing more than 8 euros.
+More elaborate pizzas can cost from 7 to 10/12 euros.
+Consider that dining in a pizzeria with a pizza, a drink, and a dessert can cost less than 20 euros.
+There are some refined and “famous” restaurant pizzerias where prices are higher.
+I suggest going for traditional pizzeriasTo me, there is no point to spend 30 euros on a pizza.

-According to the Napolitan tradion, pizza has to be thin in the centre with a tick crust.
-In some pizzerias of Naples, you can even find pizza with a crust filled with cheese or other ingredients!
+According to the Neapolitan tradition, pizza has to be thin in the center with a thick crust.
+In some pizzerias in Naples, you can even find it with a crust filled with cheese or other ingredients!

 9. What is the best way to cook pizza?

 Salsiccia (sausage) and friarielli.
-Friarielli are turnip greens in olive oil.
-You can find it almost all around Italy, but I suggest you to eat it in South Italy.
+Friarielli is turnip greens in olive oil.
+You can find it almost all around Italy, but I suggest you eat it in South Italy.

 Leave a Reply